davidfowl/DocsStaging/Pipelines.md

 ❌ **Memory Corruption**

-When writing helpers that read the buffer any returned payload should be copied before calling Advance.
-The example below will return memory that the `Pipe` has discarded and may reuse for the next operation (read/write).
+When writing helpers that read the buffer, any returned payload should be copied before calling Advance.
+The following example will return memory that the `Pipe` has discarded and may reuse it for the next operation (read/write).

 ```C#
 public class Message